Discover more about how we're getting involved with the climate change agenda

 Why we all need to get involved in climate change action

 The link between inactivity and carbon rich lifestyles

-We might in the Humber have the UK’s biggest port and move more stuff than anywhere else in the UK but our population is not moving as we are the second most physically inactive place in England.
+We might in the Humber have the UK’s biggest port and move more stuff than anywhere else in the UK but our population is not moving as we one of the most physically inactive places in England.

 It is great that at the core of our economic strategy for the region, we are England’s kitchen.
 But we have a population which is amongst the most overweight and obsese in the UK.